TMorville/tmorville.github.io/_posts/2020-03-29-neighborhood.md

 > A **neighbourhood** is a geographically localised [community](https://en.wikipedia.org/wiki/Community) within a larger [city](https://en.wikipedia.org/wiki/City), [town](https://en.wikipedia.org/wiki/Town), [suburb](https://en.wikipedia.org/wiki/Suburb) or [rural area](https://en.wikipedia.org/wiki/Rural_area).

 Which leaves it pretty open for interpretation.
-I decided that **a block** is an area inclosed between a number of streets, where the number of streets (edges) and intersections (nodes) is a minimum of three (a triangle).  **A neighborhood** is, for any given block, all the blocks directly adjacent to that block and the block itself.
+So I decided that that

+1. **A block** is an area inclosed between a number of streets, where the number of streets (edges) and intersections (nodes) is a minimum of three (a triangle).

+2. **A neighborhood** is, for any given block, all the blocks directly adjacent to that block and the block itself.

 ### Prerequisites

-Python3
+Python
 [OSMnx](https://osmnx.readthedocs.io/en/stable/osmnx.html)

 ### Finding cycles